Use Laravel to build a ChatGPT plugin

 If you’re here, it means you’re interested in the fascinating world of AI, and you’re ready to dive deeper into what ChatGPT plugins are all about.

-Don’t worry, we’ll walk this path together.
-It’s going to be fun and way simpler than you think!
+Still there?
+Follow along; this will be fun and way simpler than you think!

 So, what exactly is a ChatGPT plugin?